-310.1.
+- 306.1.
 Quality assurance is essentially a systematic and documented method to ensure that the required conditions or levels of safety are consistently achieved.
 Any systematic evaluation and documentation of performance judged against an appropriate standard is a form of quality assurance.
-A disciplined approach to all activities affecting quality, including, where appropriate, specification and verification of satisfactory performance and/or implementation of appropriate corrective actions, will contribute to transport safety and provide evidence that the required quality has been achieved.

-310.2.
-The Regulations do not prescribe detailed quality assurance programmes because of the wide diversity of operational needs and the somewhat differing requirements of the competent authorities of each Member State.
-A framework upon which all quality assurance programmes may be based is provided in Appendix IV.
+A disciplined approach to all activities affecting quality, including, where appropriate, specification and verification of satisfactory performance and/or implementation of appropriate corrective actions, will contribute to transport safety and provide evidence that the required quality has been achieved. - 306.2.
+The Transport Regulations do not prescribe detailed quality assurance programmes because of the wide diversity of operational needs and the somewhat differing requirements of the competent authorities of each Member State.
+A framework upon which all quality assurance programmes may be based is provided in Ref.
+[13].
 The degree of detail in the quality assurance programme will depend on the phase and type of transport operation, adopting a graded approach consistent with para.
-104 of the Regulations.
+104 of the Transport Regulations.

-310.3.
-The development and application of quality assurance programmes, as required by the Regulations, should be carried out in a timely manner, before transport operations commence.
-Where appropriate, the competent authority will ensure that such quality assurance programmes are implemented, as part of the timely adoption of the Regulations.
+- 306.3.
+The development and application of quality assurance programmes, as required by the Transport Regulations, should be carried out in a timely manner, before transport operations commence.
+Where appropriate, the competent authority will ensure that such quality assurance programmes are implemented, as part of the timely adoption of the Transport Regulations. - 306.4.
+A quality assurance programme complying with an international standard such as ISO 9001 and certified by an accredited agency may be acceptable for meeting the requirements of para.
+306.